 - In the E3 trailer, Aiden caused a blackout to get away from some cops that were chasing him.
-Just think if you were sat at home minding your own business, attempting to ignore the fighting outside and then all of a sudden the guy that was being chase blacks out the building you're in without much explanation.
-Pretty scary huh?
+Just think about it: you're at home, minding your own business and attempting to ignore the fighting outside...
+Then all of a sudden, the guy that was being chased blacks out the building you're in without warning.

-Ubisoft set up viral advertising website for Watch_Dogs called WeareData.
-The amount of already accessible real-world data are terrifying.
-And all those are just authorized part.
+- Ubisoft set up a viral advertising website for Watch_Dogs called WeareData.
+The amount of already accessible real-world data is terrifying.
+And all those are just the authorized parts.

-Just imagine being the police in this game:
+- Just imagine being on the police force in this game:

-You're chasing after a supposed 'criminal', but things have a mysterious way of supernaturally working against you.
-Whether it's blockers snapping up just as you're coming at them full-speed, road spikes causing a blowout, steam pipes rupturing, or even a traffic light you saw turn green two seconds ago instantly turning red... it's as the city itself turned against them.
+- You're chasing after a supposed 'criminal', but things have a mysterious way of supernaturally working against you.
+Whether it's blockers snapping up just as you're coming at them full-speed, road spikes causing a blowout, steam pipes rupturing, or even a traffic light you saw turn green two seconds ago instantly turning red... it's as if the city itself has turned against you.

-And the criminal thugs have it no better; circuit breakers or gas lines suddenly exploding in their faces, grenades starting to beep out of nowhere, or a sudden burst of static in your helmet destroys your hearing, making you blind to the man coming straight at you...
+- And the criminal element doesn't have it any better; circuit breakers or gas lines suddenly exploding in their faces, grenades starting to beep out of nowhere, or a sudden burst of static in your helmet destroys your hearing, making you blind to the man coming straight at you...

 - The second game's trailer and gameplay footage make it very clear that once again, ctOS has ensured that nobody's safe.
 Highlights include Marcus hacking a billboard to display the DedSec logo, hacking somebody's car while it's parked, and texting an entire mass of civilians just to gain a convenient path.
 Damn, that's cold.